-Join Tim Grey for an in-depth discussion in this video Making global adjustments, part of Getting Started with HDR.
+Join Tim Grey for an in-depth discussion in this video Making global adjustments, part of Learning HDR (2012).

 While there are a variety of Presets to choose from in HDR Effects Pro, and you …can also create your own Presets, you'll likely find that for a given image. …You want to fine tune the overall adjustments in order to produce the …result that you're happiest with.
 So, while you'll start with the preset …over on the left side of the interface, you'll likely then jump right over to the …right side so that you can fine-tune the effect. …Let's take a look at the various basic adjustments that are available to you in …HDR Effects Pro.
 The first slider is Tone Compression, and …this determines how much your compressing the original version of the scene into a …final photograph.
 So, we're taking for example a very high …dynamic range scene that we photographed with multiple images, and then producing …an HDR result.
 And we can determine how much we want to …compress the tonal range within the final image.…

 Moving the Tone Compression slider to the right will reduce the dynamic range of …your final result, so the highlights will be toned down so they're not quite so bright. …

 3. Using Nik HDR Efex Pro